midnightmonster/activerecord-summarize/docs/use_case_moderator_dashboard.md

 Since `summarize` runs a single query that visits each relevant `posts` row just once, adding additional calculations is pretty close to free.

-Even with the mental overhead of needing to join outside the block and use `with` to combine calculations (see [README](../README.md) for details), I think this is still easy to read, write, and reason about, and it beats the heck out of walls of SQL.
+Even with the mental overhead of needing to join outside the block and use `with_resolved` to combine calculations (see [README](../README.md) for details), I think this is still easy to read, write, and reason about, and it beats the heck out of walls of SQL.
 What do you think?